 What are the requirements for license renewal?

-Licenses Expire CE Hours Biennial renewals are due October 31.
-10 (All hours are allowed through home-study)
+Licenses Expire CE Hours Mandatory Subjects Biennial renewals are due October 31.
+10 (All hours are allowed through home-study).
+All requirements can be found in this book.

 How much will it cost?